paboyle/Grid/documentation/manual.rst

 For the MPI interfaces the optional `-auto` suffix instructs the `configure` scripts to determine all the necessary compilation and linking flags.
 This is done by extracting the informations from the MPI wrapper specified in the environment variable `MPICXX` (if not specified `configure` will scan though a list of default names).
 The `-auto` suffix is not supported by the Cray environment wrapper scripts.
 Use the standard wrappers ( `CXX=CC` ) set up by Cray `PrgEnv` modules instead.

-.. todo:: CD: Later below, there is an "mpi3".
-Should it be listed and
-          explained here?
-Is there an "mpit"?

 Possible SIMD types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following options can be use with the `--enable-simd=` option to target different SIMD instruction sets:
+The following options can be use with the `-\\-enable-simd=` option to target different SIMD instruction sets:

 ============    =====================================================================================================================
   `<simd>`      Description